-- If an individual has been assessed to be “autistic like” or to have “autistic tendencies,” providers and families need to explain the features of ASD that the person does have.
+- If an person has been assessed to have “autistic tendencies,” providers and families need to explain the features of ASD that the person does have.
 It is safest to do the same type of explaining as you would if the person carried an official diagnosis of an ASD.

 - A diagnosis of an ASD means that the person does have a developmental disability if criteria for developmental disability are met, even if there is no cognitive impairment.

-- If a person with an ASD is involved in legal or police matters, others who know the individual well need to quickly provide information about how the individual thinks, communicates, interacts and understands others.
+- If a person with an ASD is involved in legal or police matters, others who know the person well need to quickly provide information about how the person thinks, communicates, interacts and understands others.
 Always provide that information in writing AND in person to all involved authorities.

 - Each person with an autism spectrum disorder is unique.
 However, they share some common features.
-Assess to determine impact of autism on the individual.
+Assess to determine impact of autism on the person.

 - People with an ASD respond and perform neurologically inconsistently depending on emotional state, familiarity with the people and situation and various sensory experiences.
 For example, they may be very talkative in one setting at a particular time and later be UNABLE to speak well in the same setting.